deepbsd/Farchi/README.md

 script.
 I also install _google-chrome_ and a few other things.
 Hopefully this script will give you ideas for your installations.

-_farchi\_target.sh_ is in case you want to save the default values in _farchi.sh_ and keep _farchi\_target.sh_ as your specific file to modify and test your ideas with.
+_farchi\_target.sh_ is in case you want to keep _farchi.sh_ pristine as an example only, and then you can customize _farchi\_target.sh_ just for your specific installation.

 _arch\_linux\_install.txt_ is a basic summary of the tasks needed to install an Arch system.